YashAnalyst47/Flipkart---SQL-project/README.md

 9. `Retrieve the total quantity of products sold by category in 2022.`
 10. `Get the count of returned orders by shipping provider in 2024.`
 11. `List the products that have never been ordered.`
+12. `List the total sales recorded each month for the year 2024 & ascertain the month with the highest sales.`

 ## SQL Queries & Analysis